alexdrenea/CosmosDb.Net/README.md

 var graphMoviesResult2 = await _graphClient.ExecuteSQL<Movie>("select * from c where c.label = 'Movie'");
 ```

-Lastly, there’s a helper method to get all objects of the same type and filter:
+Lastly, thereÂ’s a helper method to get all objects of the same type and filter:

 ```csharp
 //**SQL:**